--------------------

 If I spent $36.5 billion dollars on something I would expect that it would work fairly well.
 The fact that this storm was public news for a few days before it actually hit, and yet the response has been akin to a donkey wetting its pants, indicates that perhaps all the bluster, tough-talk, and color-coded security warnings are nothing more than a glossy jacket on a pretty shitty novel.

 Imagine the response to a nuclear bomb going off in a major US centre.
 I shudder to think what the quality of care would be if a truly unanticipated attack or catastrophe where to occur.
-The fact is that the Dept. of Homeland Security is kinda like parking your Mercedes in Compton and putting
+The fact is that the Dept. of Homeland Security is kinda like parking your Mercedes in Compton and putting the club on the steering wheel.
+To come back and find only the steering wheel remaining and then to have the gall to act surprised only shows how truly ignorant and ineffectual you truly are.

 So I predict a few acidic questions will be thrown at the government once the water recedes and we acknowledge the death toll, which some have argued will be significantly higher due in large part to the inability of powers that be to get food and water to the trapped victims.
 And rightly so questions should be asked, the American public has been far to lenient with this Teflon administration.

 The current effort by the Bush Administration to blame the victims in Louisiana and Mississippi is bad enough, but they are in big trouble once Americans take the time to understand that they the Administration ignored it's own plan for dealing with a threat like Katrina.
-Why did they fail to implement the plan until it was too late to save lives along the Gulf Coast? (
+Why did they fail to implement the plan until it was too late to save lives along the Gulf Coast?
+(No Quarter)

-Bob Schieffer, of the politically-charged Face the Nation TV show put it well...
+And Bob Schieffer, of the politically-charged Face the Nation TV show put it well...

 Finally, a personal thought.
 We have come through what may have been one of the worst weeks in America's history, a week in which government at every level failed the people it was created to serve.
 There is no purpose for government except to improve the lives of its citizens.
 Yet as scenes of horror that seemed to be coming from some Third World country flashed before us, official Washington was like a dog watching television.
 It saw the lights and images, but did not seem to comprehend their meaning or see any link to reality.